buttercookie42/Units/README.md

 ## Changelog

+* TBD, 2024: 1.2 – Ability to convert into lists of units.
+Use US units by default for English units outside of the UK.
 * 05 January, 2024: 1.1 – Improved compatibility with modern Android versions.
 Adds German and
                           Spanish translations.
 Various improvements and fixes.
 * 15 September, 2011: 1.0 – Added advanced keypad and improved keypad UI.
 Adds Russian translations.